StreetStrider/secator/README.md

 app.feedback.log('some debug code');
 ```

-secator only works with `debug()` function and only in positive form (`! debug()` would not be transformed), which can be used to prevent false positive transformations.
+secator only works with `debug()` function and only in positive form (`!debug()` would not be transformed), which can be used to prevent false positive transformations.

 This is a fun experiment comparing two different aproaches: feature-gates vs code transforming.
-The second one creates lower code footpring, but requires preprocessing of all files involved.
+The second one creates lower code footprint, but requires preprocessing of all files involved.
 It can be used as transformation step before minification and other build steps.